Vila Florica: Brătianu Chapel

-Dedicated to the Nativity of Saint John the Baptist, the Brătianu Chapel was built in 1898, with some sources indicating its finalization in 1912.
-This suggests a construction period spanning over a decade.
-The chapel serves as the primary burial place for most members of the Brătianu family, highlighting its role as a family mausoleum.
-The sub-level chapel contains two large black marble tombs belonging to Ion C. Brătianu and Ion I. C. Brătianu, with a side room holding the burial places of other family members.
-The chapel is currently cared for by nuns residing at the nearby Florica Hermitage.
-An old, large metallic key is notably used to access the chapel.
+The funerary chapel, dedicated to the Nativity of Saint John the Baptist, is dated by some sources to 1898 and by others to its completion in 1912.
+It serves as the main burial place for the Brătianu family: the sub-level chapel holds two large black-marble tombs, of Ion C. Brătianu and Ion I. C. Brătianu, with a side room for other family members' graves.
+The chapel is cared for by nuns from the nearby Florica Hermitage, and is opened with a large old metal key.